Flat head in a baby is when the head is misshapen , otherwise known as deformational plagiocephaly.

 Chiropractic corrections are often done with light finger pressure (as much as you can tolerate on your eye ball).
 Once the vertebra has been corrected, your baby will often start looking to the non- favorable side.
 Once your baby can look to the non preferred side without discomfort, stretches may be then introduced and will be more beneficial.

 Our experienced team of Chiropractors at Children’s Sunshine Chiropractic see infants with this condition on a weekly basis, we feel very confident in managing flat head syndrome.
-You can feel sure that your baby is in the right place for the safe and effective management of their flat head.
+You can feel sure that your baby is in the right place for the management of their flat head.

 (1) Case-control study of neurodevelopment in deformational plagiocephaly.
 Speltz ML, Collett BR, Stott-Miller M, Starr JR, Heike C, Wolfram-Aduan AM, King D, Cunningham ML.
 Pediatrics.
 2010 Mar;125(3):e537-42.
 Epub 2010 Feb 15.